hinojoslj/SanctuaryChurch/README.md

 - Delete all previous bible verses.
 Select multiple slides by holding down `⌘ cmd` and `click` the slides, then press the `⌫ delete` button.

 - Quotes: `Right-click` and `click` quick edit.
 Replace the text with the new quote.
 (Copy-Paste the slide if more quotes slides are needed.)
+Check the correct audience look is selected: `right-click` > Edit Actions > Audience Look > Quotes

 - Title Points: `Right-click` and `click` quick edit.
 Replace the text with the new title point.
 (Copy-Paste the slide if more quotes slides are needed.)
+Check the correct audience look is selected: `right-click` > Edit Actions > Audience Look > Major Points (#) Line(s)

 >If your text is not readable with the default text theme and given background you will need to modify the text.
 Read more how this was fixed in the [FAQ/Troubleshoting](/README.md#replacing-the-background-images).